boini12/GreenCommunity/README.md

     alt="SignUpActivity"
      style="float: left; margin-right: 10px;" />

 In the SignUpActivity are various components displayed.
-First there are three EditTexts, which can be used by the user to input their data.
-These three include the username, the e-mail and the password.
+First there are four EditTexts, which can be used by the user to input their data.
+These four include the username, the e-mail and twice the password.

 In addition to that, the user can add an image to their profile.
 This can be done by pressing the add image button.
-When this button is pressed the user will be redirected to their photos and can selected an image that they would like to upload.
+When this button is pressed the user will be redirected to their photos and can select an image that they would like to upload to their account.

 If they choose to not upload an image, then a default image, which can also be seen on the screenshot, will be used instead.